Aman-2407/Aman-2407/README.md

 Gist About me

- *  :mortar_board: Currrently a Graduation Student majoring in Computer Application
+ *  :mortar_board: Currrently a Post Graduation Student majoring in Master In Computer Application
- *  :desktop_computer:  Learning everyday, currently learning Angular.js
+ *  :desktop_computer:  Learning everyday, currently in a college project named as ERP.
  *  :climbing_man:  I try to:  Go beyond and push the bounds

  ### Other place you can find me